2023 Student Poster Contest

 - Posters should reflect the values of Lakes Appreciation Month – that freshwater resources, such as lakes and reservoirs, are vital to all life and it should not be taken for granted.

-- Posters should follow our open theme: “Who Are Your Waters?”
+- Posters should follow our open theme: “The Lake is Calling”

 - Posters should display original and creative ideas.